simongravelle/publication-data/2023-gravelle-preprint/README.md

 ### Data and script

 Python, GROMACS, and ESPResSo scripts are hosted in the [DaRUS repository of the university of Stuttgart](https://doi.org/10.18419/darus-3313).

+### Backmapping

+The [back-mapping/](back-mapping/) folder contains the script used to reconstruct the atomic details from a coarse-grained trajectory file.